 Here is a recipe for a simple Jaggery Brittle!
 Use your favorite nuts or seeds, you can’t really go wrong with brittle.
 Brittle also makes a great gift, so it might save you a trip to the mall!

 pinch of saffron threads

 In a pan, toast nuts or seeds on medium heat.
 Remove from heat and set aside to cool down.

-In a saucepan heat ghee and jaggery on a very low heat, until they melt and start bubbling.
+In a saucepan heat ghee and jaggery on very low heat, until they melt and start bubbling.
 Add cardamom powder and saffron threads.
 Don’t stir the mixture but swirl the pan for even cooking and caramelizing.
 Insert thermometer at this point and cook until it reads 155°C/310°F, or till hard crack stage.

 Spread the parchment paper on a baking tray.
 Now take the jaggery mixture off the heat and quickly add toasted nuts and mix till nuts are coated well.
-Spread the mixture on baking tray and flatten it with well oiled rolling pin or spatula for desired thickness of brittle.
+Spread the mixture on a baking tray and flatten it with well oiled rolling pin or spatula for desired thickness of brittle.